jistok/pg_geohash/README.md

 * Motivated by the need to compute aggregates based on geographic location
 * Geohash background: http://en.wikipedia.org/wiki/Geohash
-* C based user defined function
+* C based user defined functions
 * Based on this C language geohashing library: https://github.com/lyokato/libgeohash.git
 * Install (everthing shown here was run on the Pivotal HD single node VM, CentOS release 6.5):
 NOTE: the user running the `make install` requires write permission into the installation